 She edits, not just advises

 Most AI planning tools hand you a paragraph and wish you luck.
-Barb has hands: she can add the twelve guests from your voicemail summary, log the florist deposit, and reorder the processional — you approve, she types.
+Barb has hands: she can add the twelve guests from your voicemail summary, log the florist deposit, and reorder the processional.
+You approve, she types.

 Grounded in the actual wedding

-Ask what to prioritize at 99 days out and Barb answers from your data — your unchecked milestones, your RSVP rate, your open budget lines.
+Ask what to prioritize at 99 days out and Barb answers from your data: your unchecked milestones, your RSVP rate, your open budget lines.
 Not generic advice.
 Your wedding's advice.

 Reads the paperwork